jack-willturner/deep-compression/README.md

 ## Summary

-Given a family of ResNets, we can construct a Pareto frontier of the tradeoff betwene accuracy and number of parameters:
+Given a family of ResNets, we can construct a Pareto frontier of the tradeoff between accuracy and number of parameters:

 ![alt text](./resources/resnets.png)